Saturday, December 30, 2017

 • Introduction:

--A major source of division between Roman Catholics and Protestants is the numbering of books that should officially be included in the Bible.
-While the Protestant canon of Scripture is comprised of sixty-six books, the Roman Catholic Old Testament contains seven additional books.
+-A major source of division between Roman Catholics and Protestants is the numbering of books that should officially be included in the Old Testament canon.
+While the Protestant canon of Scripture is comprised of sixty-six books, the Roman Catholic canon contains seven additional books.
 The seven disputed books that the Church of Rome embraces are Wisdom, Ecclesiasticus, Tobit, Judith, 1 Maccabees, 2 Maccabees, and Baruch.
-Also, translators of the Catholic Bibles have incorporated a few extra verses into the protocanonical texts of Daniel and Esther.
-While Roman Catholics confidently parade this volume of ancient writings (the term "Deuterocanonicals" was first used in the sixteenth century) as being canonical Scripture, the truth of the matter is that there are solid reasons for rejecting the apocrypha as being a product of divine inspiration.
+Further, translators of Catholic Bibles have incorporated a few extra verses into the protocanonical texts of Daniel and Esther.
+While Roman Catholics confidently parade this group of ancient writings (the term "deuterocanonicals" was first used in the sixteenth century) as canonical Scripture, there are solid reasons for rejecting them as being a product of divine inspiration.

 • Rejection Of The Apocrypha By The Jews:

 -The apocryphal books were never included in the Hebrew canon of Scripture.
 Jesus Christ spoke of the Law and Prophets (Matthew 7:12; 22:40; Luke 16:16).
-He also affirmed the threefold division of the Jewish canon (Luke 24:44).
+He also alluded to the threefold division of the Jewish canon which is accepted by Jews today (Luke 24:44).
 The deuterocanonicals were written during a time when no prophets were alive (1 Maccabees 4:41-46; 9:27).
 The Jews were the ones most acquainted with the books of the Old Testament, since they were the ones who wrote them.
 The Jewish historian Josephus rejected the apocrypha as inspired.

 • The Divine Inspiration Of The Roman Catholic Apocrypha Was Denied By Many In The Early Church: